 - Grommet: This belt has holes reinforced with grommets throughout the rubber or leather strap.
 It gives your casual wear a funky look.

 - Studded: Perfect for your casual dresses, mini-skirts, and high-waist jeans, the dark-colored rubber or leather strap has metallic studs.
 It will give you a quirky and punky style.

-- Handmade: This leather belt has an embroidered or a painted strap for your casual, outwear, and formal pants and long dresses.
+- Handmade: This leather belt has an embroidered or painted strap for your casual, outwear, formal pants, and long dresses.

 - Rhinestone: Studded with rhinestones, this flashy belt style will make your special occasion clothes stand out.
 The design can be enhanced further by having a crystal or diamond buckle.

 12. Reversible Types of Belts

 Reversibles are buckled classic types of belts with a strap that has different colors on each side.
 The buckle is also rotatable.
 As such, you have two belts in one that can enhance your formal or casual attire.
 The strap can be made of leather, cotton, or fabric, while the buckle can be brass, nickel, or stainless steel.

 13. Twisted Types of Belts

 Buckled or not, this belt has two intersecting loops that can enhance the look of your casual dresses, ripped jeans, and long shirts.
 The strap can be made of fabric or leather.

 Oversized Types of Belts